-The Company considers its capital to be equity, which is comprised of common shares, reserves and deficit, which as at December 31, 2020 totalled \$5,365,970 (June 30, 2020 - \$7,266,508).
+The Company considers its capital to be shareholders' equity, which is comprised of common shares, reserves and deficit, which as at March 31, 2021 totaled a shareholders' deficiency of \$5,858,077 (June 30, 2020 - \$7,266,508).

 The properties in which the Company currently has an interest are in the exploration stage; as such the Company is dependent on external financing to fund its activities.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.